 Celanese Dividends

-The current year's Dividend Payout Ratio is expected to grow to 0.17, whereas Dividends Paid is forecasted to decline to about 221 M. Celanese's past performance could be the main factor of why investors trade Celanese stock today.
+At present, Celanese's Dividend Paid And Capex Coverage Ratio is projected to slightly decrease based on the last few years of reporting.
+Celanese's past performance could be the main factor of why investors trade Celanese stock today.
 Investors should clearly understand every aspect of the Celanese dividend schedule, including its future sustainability, and how it might impact an overall investment strategy.
 This tool is helpful to digest Celanese's dividend schedule and payout information.
 Celanese dividends can also provide a clue to the current valuation of Celanese.

 Number Of Dividends